Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/02-background.typ

   - Discuss how it interacts with the VLM/LLM components.
 ]

-The Action Expert is the primary focus of this acceleration effort.
-It operates on a sequence of standard Transformer blocks but is optimized for the action generation domain.
+The Action Expert operates on a sequence of standard Transformer blocks but is optimized for the action generation domain.
 According to our configuration, the Action Expert operates with the following parameters:
 - *Hidden Size*: 720
 - *Heads*: 12 Query heads, 4 Key/Value heads (grouped-query attention)
 - *Head Dimension*: 80